gene-git/dmarc_report/README.md

    *dom_ips = [ip, cidr, ... ]
    Set the ips for your own domain(s), which will then be colored to make them easy to spot.
    Command line option is just comma separated list - no square brackets like config file.

+ - *-ifd, --inp_file_disp*
+   Input file disposition options.
+   If set then all input files (xml, compressed xml and any kept eml files) are moved to directory specified by *inp_files_save_dir*.

+ - *-ifsd, --inp_files_save_dir*
+   When *inp_file_disp* is set, then input files are moved to this directory after report is generated.
+Files are saved by year-month under the save directory

  - *-h, --help*
    Help for command line options.